-The list of substances not to be consumed can be taken even further, ruling out gluten, soy, the nightshade family, and shellfish.
+The list of substances not consumed can be taken even further, ruling out gluten, soy, the nightshade family, and shellfish.

 The detox diet plan

-Here at the Naked Chemist, we recommend the 10-day detox diet, to our clients who want to go on a healthy eating plan.
+Here at the Naked Chemist, we recommend the 10-day detox diet, to our clients who want to eat a healthy eating plan.

 It’s not a severe detox, but a lovely gentle way to bring your body back into balance, whilst flushing the kidneys of the build-up of toxins that accumulate over the years.

 Fine quality proteins, easily assimilated natural carbohydrates, essential fatty acids and unadulterated natural fibre are all part of the plan.
-Certain types of fibre found in fruit and vegetables are beneficial for the detox cleanse, they help rid the body from poisonous wastes, such as heavy metals and aluminium.
+Certain types of fibre found in fruit and vegetables help the detox cleanse; they help rid the body from poisonous wastes, such as heavy metals and aluminium.

 This is a great pdf of Dr Hyamns blood sugar 10-day detox diet that walks you through everything you need to know about the detox.